alvarobartt/serving-tensorflow-models/README.md

 ## :rocket: Deployment

-Once the model has been saved using `SavedModel` format, it is pretty straight forward to get TF-Serving working, if the installation succeeded.
-Unlike [TorchServe](https://pytorch.org/serve/), serving ML models in TF-Servving is simpler as you just need to have `tensorflow-model-server` installed and a model in the specified format.
+Once the model has been saved using `SavedModel` format, it is pretty straightforward to get TF-Serving working, if the installation succeeded.
+Unlike [TorchServe](https://pytorch.org/serve/), serving ML models in TF-Serving is simpler as you just need to have `tensorflow-model-server` installed and a model in the specified format.

 But regarding the TF-Serving documentation (at least from my point of view) is not that clear, so the deployment